sul-dlss-labs/estimation/0007-orcid-sul-pub.md

 * Import/export mechanisms may be high SLA if users' become dependent on them, increasing our support costs
 * ORCID and other external API may evolve over time, requiring us to update our code
 * Due to large number of external dependencies, integration testing may be time consuming and may fall during other workcycles
+* Bibliographic metadata mapping between ORCID and Profiles/sul-pub will require both upfront work and on-going maintenance, which can be difficult in estimate and are probably significant.

 External dependencies: